pyramids/needjs/README.md

 Alternatives
 ------------

-There are lots of javascript, and even more general resource loaders.
+There are lots of loaders for javascript (and even more general resource).
 Yet currently, I am only aware of a single full alternative for loading resources with integrity checks and fallback to alternative sources, [VerifyJS](https://github.com/ryancdotorg/VerifyJS).
 Unlike needjs,